RobTillaart/MCP4261/README.md

 Furthermore the library has two functions to increase and decrease the value of a potmeter.

-The library supports reading / writing the **Terminal Connect** register.
+The library supports reading / writing the **Terminal Control** register.
-This allows one to disconnect either, A, B or the Wiper pin from the internal resistor array. (via bit mask in 0.2.0).
+This allows one to disconnect either, A, B or the Wiper pin from the internal resistor array. (needs investigation how it works).

-The library can read the **status** register, this is e.g. needed to see if one can write to EEPROM.
+The library can read the **Status** register, this is e.g. needed to see if one can write to EEPROM.
 Note the library does not check this (yet).
 Furthermore the status register shows the status of both the shutdown and write protect pins.
-The **status** register also shows the wiper lock state, however the library does not support this function.
+The **Status** register also shows the wiper lock state, however the library does not support locking/unlocking the wipers.

 Finally the library supports setting and getting from the 10 **EEPROM** locations.
-Only values 0..511 are supported (e.g. 5 x 2 stored wiper states).
+Only 9 bits, so the values 0..511 are supported.
+E.g. one could use these to store 5 x 2 wiper states or something more exciting.

 #### Obsolete

-Version 0.2.0 has many additions and some fixed so previous versions are obsolete.
+Version 0.2.0 has many additional functions and some were fixed so 0.1.x versions are obsolete.

 #### Feedback